-Setting up a trust as part of your estate planning can be a smart way to protect, control and ultimately transfer your assets to your beneficiaries.
+Setting up a trust as part of your estate planning and choosing the right trustee can be a smart way to protect, control and ultimately transfer your assets to your beneficiaries.

 But it’s important to choose your trustee — the person or persons who will oversee the management and distribution of your trust — with care.
 Many who choose to create a trust (known as “trustors,” or “grantors”) name a family member or friend as trustee.
 And while your designated trustee may be flattered to have earned your confidence, he or she may well find the job to be one big headache.

-Serving as trustee means not only managing an often-complex array of investments and assets, but also being responsible for distributing your wealth to your heirs.
+Serving as trustee means not only managing an often-complex array of investments and assets, but also being responsible for protecting and distributing your wealth to your heirs and beneficiaries.
 Trustees bear a weighty responsibility for the financial wellbeing of spouses, children and other beneficiaries.
-Oh – and trustees are personally legally liable if they mess up.
+Oh, and trustees are personally legally liable if they mess up.

-Rather than hand responsibility to a person who may be unprepared, we suggest that you consider naming what is known as a corporate trustee.
+Rather than hand responsibility to a person who may be unqualified, unprepared and not readily available when needed, we suggest that you consider naming what is known as a corporate trustee.
+Being a qualified trustee is not a “man-off-the-street” job.
 Qualified corporate trustees typically have a number of advantages over friends or family acting as individual trustees.

-If you would like help developing or reviewing your estate plan, we may be able to help.
-At Intelligent Capitalworks, that’s just part of what we do.
+If you would like help developing or reviewing your estate plan, or guidance selecting a trustee, we may be able to help.